Suva: City wards

-Suva–Nausori Corridor

-Suva sits in the middle of a metropolitan area, sometimes known as the Suva Urban Complex, and sometimes informally known as Suva, even though it encompasses a total of four areas with their own town or city names and their own separate local governments.
-This conurbation stretches from Lami (immediately west of the city of Suva) along the Queens Highway, through Nasinu (immediately east of the city of Suva), to the Rewa River, along the Kings Highway, and then to Nausori across the river.
-To the north and northeast are the rainforest-park areas of Colo-i-Suva and Sawani, along the Princes Road, which connect at the Rewa River Bridge.
-This whole area (excluding Lami) is also formally referred to as the Suva–Nausori Corridor.
-It is the most populous area in Fiji, with over 330,000 inhabitants.

 Climate

 Suva has a tropical rainforest climate, according to the Köppen climate classification system.
 But because of its trade winds and occasional cyclones, it is not an equatorial climate.
 The city sees a copious amount of precipitation throughout the year, with no true dry season; no month has an average rainfall below 60 mm.
 Suva averages 3000 mm of precipitation annually.
 Its driest month, July, averages 125 mm.
 As in many other cities with a tropical rainforest climate, temperatures are relatively constant throughout the year, with an average high of about 28 °C and an average low of about 22 °C.

-Suva has a markedly higher rainfall than Nadi or the western side of Viti Levu (known to Suva inhabitants as "the burning west").
+Suva has markedly higher rainfall than Nadi or the western side of Viti Levu (known to Suva inhabitants as "the burning west").
 The second governor of Fiji, Sir Arthur Gordon, is said to have remarked that he had never seen it rain anywhere the way it rains in Suva and that there was hardly a day without rain.
 The most copious rainfall is observed from November to May, while the slightly cooler months from June to October see considerably more moderate rainfall.